Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 <h4 style="color:#2328B0;">Keep Yourself Informed with Notifications</h4>

+[comment]: <> (NEW UI: Change the screenshot with a similar one)
 <img src="../images/welcome-notifications.png" alt="Notifications within Slingshot" width="100%"/>

-Get updates on any changes to teams, tasks, projects, messages, and dashboards.
+Get updates on any changes in teams, tasks, projects, messages, and dashboards.
 Learn when a task was assigned to you, that you were removed from a team, or that someone sent a message in a discussion thread you're following.
 You can be notified in different ways like pop up messages while using the app (in-app notifications), messages on mobile devices (push notifications), and email notifications.

 <h4 style="color:#2328B0;">Access Real-Time Data in Context and Make Better Decisions</h4>

 <img src="../images/welcome-dashboards.png" alt="Data visualizations within Slingshot" width="100%"/>

 Turn your data into insights by creating and sharing data visualizations.
-Dashboards make easy for teams to get actionable insights by looking at shared data visualizations.
+Dashboards make it easy for teams to get actionable insights by looking at shared data visualizations.
-You are able to connect to the most popular data sources like SharePoint Online, Google Drive, OneDrive, Microsoft Analysis Services, Microsoft SQL Server, CRM, and many more.
+You can connect to the most popular data sources such as SharePoint Online, Google Drive, OneDrive, Microsoft Analysis Services, Microsoft SQL Server, CRM, and many more.
 Finally, dashboards are composed of one or more visualizations.
-And you can build your dashboards choosing between a huge array of visualizations, including grid, gauges (bullet graph, KPI, linear), and charts (category, financial, scatter, bubble, treemap).
+And you can build your dashboards choosing between a huge array of visualizations, including grid, gauges (bullet graph, KPI, linear), charts (category, financial, scatter, bubble, treemap), and even maps (choropleth and scatter maps).
 Category charts include column, bar, area, pie, stacked column, and many more.

 <h4 style="color:#2328B0;">Real-Time, Organized Communication with Team and Project Members</h4>

+[comment]: <> (New UI: change the screenshot with a similar one)
 <img src="../images/welcome-discussions.png" alt="Discussions within Slingshot" width="100%"/>

-Discussions can be used to chat among members of an organization, team, or project.
+Discussions can be used as a chat among members of an organization, team, or project.
 Organized in different threads, discussions ensure all your communication, and collaboration tools are in one place, making remote teams stay productive no matter where they are.
-With Slingshot notifications, you can get informed when someone sent a message to you or in a discussion thread you're following.
+With Slingshot's notifications, you can get informed when someone sends a message to you or in a discussion thread you're following.

 <h4 style="color:#2328B0;">Connect to Cloud Storages and Share Content with Colleagues or Partners</h4>

+[comment]: <> (new UI: replace the screenshot; discuss a story with Casey)
 <img src="../images/board-sample.png" alt="Board example with several sections and groups" width="100%"/>

 Slingshot helps you focus on collaboration instead of managing content.
 You can access content from many cloud providers, using boards to organize that content and securely share it with others.
-Everyone'll always have the most up to date version of documents, eliminating the need to send documents back and forth.
+Everyone'll always have the most up-to-date version of documents, eliminating the need to send documents back and forth.

 ### Coming Soon to Slingshot